Strong IT skills

 Successes in IT Contests

-Why do Poles occupy such high places in this type of rankings?
+Why do Poles occupy such high places in this type of ranking?
 The answer is simple: Poles have loved developing software since the early days of the IT industry!
-That is why, as shown in the Developer Skills Report from HackerRank, many of today’s adult developers started programming very early on.
-Almost 8% of them did so between the ages of 5 and 10, which gave Poland the 4th position among the 17 countries surveyed.
-Likewise, Stack Overflow Developer Survey 2020 shows that Poles write their first line of code at 14.2 on average, which is the second-best result in the world.
-In consequence, Poles can boast many successes, such as those in the International Olympiads in Informatics (IOI) for secondary school students.
+That is why, as shown in the Developer Skills Report 2018 from HackerRank, many of today’s adult developers started programming very early on.
+Almost 8% did so between the ages of 5 and 10.
+It gives Poland the 4th position among the 17 countries surveyed.
+Likewise, the Stack Overflow Developer Survey 2020 shows that Poles write their first line of code at 14.2 on average.
+It is the second-best result in the world.
+In consequence, Poles can boast many successes.
+There are those in the International Olympiads in Informatics (IOI) for secondary school students.
 Only two countries have two representatives among the top 10 contestants in the IOI Hall of Fame, and one of those countries is Poland.

-What is also very important is that young people in Poland can study IT at outstanding universities.
-The International Collegiate Programming Contests (ICPC) results, organized for many years now, show the excellent quality of instruction in this case.
-In the 21st century, in the world finals of this contest, Polish teams won six times gold medals, nine times silver and seven times bronze!
-In 2019, two Polish universities were among the top six globally: the University of Warsaw and the University of Wrocław.
+Young people in Poland can study IT at outstanding universities.
+The results of the International Collegiate Programming Contests (ICPC) show the excellent quality of instruction in this case.
+In the 21st century, Polish teams won 6 gold medals, 9 silver and 7 bronze!
+In 2019, two Polish universities were among the top 6 globally: the University of Warsaw and the University of Wrocław.
 The University of Warsaw won the title of European Champions in the same year.
-After the pandemic, in 2021, the University of Wrocław won the silver medal in this championship.
+After the pandemic, in the ICPC 2021 finals, the University of Wrocław won the silver medal in this championship.
+Read more about the successes of the Polish students in the ICPC 2022.
 The University of Warsaw has continuously qualified for the finals since participating in the ICPC.
 No other team has succeeded.

 Broad knowledge